MihaMarkocic/cloudservices/AWS/vpc_infrastructure/README.md

     1. Deploy jumpbox instance used for SSH connection to other instances created in the VPC
     2. Deploy webserver instance in public subnet
         - the SSH connection** to this instance is established using key and *bastion_host* option
-        - "*remote-exec*" Terraform provisioner is used to install and start apache2 service
+        - "*remote-exec*" Terraform provisioner is used to update apt-get, and wait for instance to actually launch***
+        - "*local-exec*" Terraform provisioner is used to run Ansible playbooks - installation of apache service.
+Ansible uses dynamic inventory plugin (*aws_ec2*) with appropriate filters to identify the target instance.
     3. Deploy private instance in private subnet